scottie-will/reTone/README.md

 ### First Use

 1. Click the extension icon in your browser
-2. Click "Initialize Model" (one-time setup, downloads ~300MB)
+2. Click "Initialize Model" (one-time setup, downloads model 300mb -1gb depending on model)
 3. Wait for the model to download
 4. Done!
 The model stays cached for future use